cmhamakawa/bambooceilingresearch/Mathematical Model/ReadMe.md

 We see two directories which contains the code of two overarching versions of our model.
 1. **No Scarcity Model** - This model does not have a limit to the number of people who are promoted.
 2. **Scarcity Model** - This model does have a limit to the number of people who can be promoted.

-The paper contains a more detailed explanation on the model works.
+The paper contains a more detailed explanation on the models work.
 Note that this simulation has an aspect of randomness.

 ## About Files